 Rowan Geiger, Director & Principal Conservator

 Rowan Geiger holds a Masters Degree in conservation from the Royal College of Art, London and has over 20 years of experience in the field.
-In addition to three years in studio training at the Victoria and Museum, London, she has held staff positions at the Fine Arts Museums of San Francisco, San Francisco Museum of Modern Art, Asian Art Museum of San Francisco, Stanford University Libraries, and was Chief Conservator at SFO Museum.
+In addition to three years in studio training at the Victoria and Albert Museum, London, she has held staff positions at the Fine Arts Museums of San Francisco, San Francisco Museum of Modern Art, Asian Art Museum of San Francisco, Stanford University Libraries, and was Chief Conservator at SFO Museum.

 Rowan is a peer reviewed Professional Associate of the American Institute for the Conservation of Historical and Artistic Works.
 In addition to managing and overseeing all work at Preservation Arts, she has been an advisor on the Collections Committee for di Rosa Center for Contemporary Art, and a member of the board for the Western Association for Art Conservation.